Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 - **Fast pathway** - a single linear layer updated only by a local delta rule (no backpropagation, no gradient through time).
 - **Gate** - a learned scalar combining the two pathways' outputs.
-- **Episodic replay buffer** - after each task, a small number of exemplars are stored and periodically replayed through the fast pathway only, protecting old associations without touching the slow pathway.
+- **Episodic replay buffer** - after each task, a small number of exemplars are stored and periodically replayed through the fast pathway.
+This helps to preserve previously learned associations without updating the slow pathway.

 ## Repository Structure